CTSI Executive Leadership

 The CTSI Executive Leadership maintains administrative, fiscal, and scientific oversight our CTSA hub.

-Dr. Ralph Sacco is the Principal Investigator of the Miami Clinical Translational Science Institute,Chairman of Neurology, Olemberg Family Chair in Neurological Disorders, Miller Professor of Neurology, Epidemiology and Public Health, Human Genetics, and Neurosurgery, Executive Director of the Evelyn McKnight Brain Institute at the Miller School of Medicine, University of Miami, and Chief of the Neurology Service at Jackson Memorial Hospital.
+Dr. Ralph Sacco is the Principal Investigator of the Miami Clinical Translational Science Institute,Chairman of Neurology, Olemberg Family Chair in Neurological Disorders, Senior Associate Dean for Clinical and Translational Science, Miller School Professor of Neurology, Epidemiology and Public Health, Human Genetics, and Neurosurgery, Executive Director of the Evelyn McKnight Brain Institute, and Chief of the Neurology Service at Jackson Memorial Hospital.

 Since 1990, he has been the founding Principal Investigator of the Northern Manhattan Study, which provided the first description of the greater incidence of stroke in Hispanics, who had not really been investigated previously.
 A highly successful physician-scientist-educator, he is also a member of the American Association of Physicians, fellow of the Stroke and Epidemiology Councils of the American Heart Association, a Fellow of the American Academy of Neurology, and a member of the American Neurological Association.

 Olveen Carrasquillo, M.D, M.P.H., Co-Director & Multi-Principal Investigator

 Dr. Olveen Carrasquillo is Professor of Medicine and Public Health Sciences and Associate Dean for Clinical and Translational Research at the University of Miami Miller School of Medicine.
 Since 2012, Dr. Carrasquillo has held various roles in the CTSI, co-directing both its Community & Stakeholder Engagement and Participant & Clinical Interaction programs.